rgdawson/Rgd.Stringlist/README.md

   Custom Managed Record class operators:

-    (1) This implementation uses Delphi's Custom Managed Record class operators Initialize, Finalize, and Assign which were introduced in Delphi 10.4.
+    (1) This implementation uses Delphi's Custom Managed Record class operators to Initialize, Finalize, and Assign which were introduced in Delphi 10.4.
     (1) The class operators Initialize() and Finalize() Create and Free the internal TStringlist.
 Each instance has its own unique internal TStringlist, so no need for reference counting on the internal TStringlist.